 A company that is performing well in its country of origin is likely to begin eyeing international markets in which to expand; it’s the next logical step for many.
 But, in deciding where to expand, there are several factors to consider: does the domestic demand lend itself towards a new product or service in the new international market?
 How might the political and economic environment impact operations?
 Does establishing an entity immediately make the most sense?
-Is an international PEO solution right for the near or long term?
+Is an Employer of Record solution right for the near or long term?
 Exploring these and other considerations can help ensure that, when the time comes to expand, the global expansion strategy has accounted for challenges that a company may experience.

 Tip 1: Consider the Political and Economic Environments of your Global Expansion Location

 Having a solid understanding of how the governmental structure and political environment will impact an expansion into a new market is key to mitigating certain risks and ensuring businesses are following local regulation.
 While a stable, business-friendly government is ideal, this is not always the case for companies that are considering entering new markets—but there are ways to mitigate risks when entering an uncertain environment.

 Though each global expansion plan is different, businesses would be wise to ask themselves a number of questions when exploring new markets, including:

 - Will the company have access to all resources and materials needed to continue production?

 - Does the government provide business assistance programs?

 - How will employment and immigration law impact talent acquisition efforts?

 - How will the exchange rate impact revenue?